 The Dutch Arbitration Act contains quite distinctive provisions relating to interim measures.
 There are three ways for parties to obtain interim relief under the Dutch Arbitration Act.
-First, parties are allowed to request that an arbitral tribunal that has already been constituted takes interim measures at any stage of the proceedings on the merits. measures should relate to the claim or counterclaim in the pending arbitral proceedings, and shall only apply for the duration of the proceedings.
-Second, parties to an arbitration agreement may agree that a separate arbitral tribunal may be appointed, irrespective of the arbitral proceedings on the merits pending, with the power to award interim relief at the request of one of the parties.
-Third, interim measures can be obtained through state court proceedings if the requested measure cannot be obtained, or cannot be obtained in a timely manner, in arbitration.
+First, parties are allowed to request that an arbitral tribunal that has already been constituted takes interim measures at any stage of the proceedings on the merits.[10]
+The interim measures should relate to the claim or counterclaim in the pending arbitral proceedings, and shall only apply for the duration of the proceedings.
+Second, parties to an arbitration agreement may agree that a separate arbitral tribunal may be appointed, irrespective of the arbitral proceedings on the merits.[11]
+Third, interim measures can be obtained through state court proceedings if the requested measure cannot be obtained, or cannot be obtained in a timely manner, in arbitration.[12]
 Only state courts can provide for prejudgment attachment or precautionary seizure.
-In the context of the International Chamber of Commerce (ICC) Arbitration Rules, the Amsterdam District Court held in a January 2017 decision that if interim measures can be obtained pursuant to the Emergency Arbitrator, Rules, the Dutch state courts do not in principle have jurisdiction to order such measures.
+In the context of the International Chamber of Commerce (ICC) Arbitration Rules, the Amsterdam District Court held in a January 2017 decision that if interim measures can be obtained pursuant to the Emergency Arbitrator Rules, the Dutch state courts do not in principle have jurisdiction to order such measures.[13]

 The provisions in the Dutch Arbitration Act regarding interim measures in arbitration are based on the strong and long-standing Dutch tradition of kort geding, which can be characterised as provisional or preliminary relief proceedings before the state courts.
 Through these proceedings, which can be initiated prior to the proceedings on the merits, a party can obtain provisional relief for the preservation of rights or a status quo.
 The interim measures that are obtainable through a kort geding are generally much broader than those typically available in other jurisdictions.
-They can include, for instance, enforcement of a contract, specific performance, freezing of assets, blocking of a share transfer, payment into escrow accounts or providing a bank quarantee.
+They can include, for instance, enforcement of a contract, specific performance, freezing of assets, blocking of a share transfer, payment into escrow accounts or providing a bank guarantee.
 Courts provide for speedy and easy access, and generally show little hesitation in granting interim measures.
-When the requesting party can show that the requested interim measure is of a provisional nature and that, taking the interests of the parties into consideration, an immediate interim measure is required, Once awarded, the requesting party is not the court is likely to award such a measure. required to initiate proceedings on the merits.
+When the requesting party can show that the requested interim measure is of a provisional nature and that, taking the interests of the parties into consideration, an immediate interim measure is required, the court is likely to award such measure.[14]
+Once awarded, the requesting party is not required to initiate proceedings on the merits.
 The interim measure is enforceable regardless of whether further proceedings are initiated.